 - Don’t allow yourself to become overwhelmed in the 11th hour.
 Nothing has to be decided upon today.
 The IEP meeting is merely one step in the IEP process.
-It is by no means the be all, end all of the IEP.
+It is by no means the be-all, end-all of the IEP.
 If you need to, step away from the computer.
-You can start reading one article which leads to another and another and it can be overwhelming.
-Go, listen, take notes and then follow up.
+You can start reading one article which leads to another and another, which can be overwhelming.
+Go, listen, take notes, and then follow up.

 - Don’t sign anything except the attendance sheet, the IEP meeting invitation (if you have not previously done so), and the sheet stating that you received procedural safeguards.
 Nothing else HAS TO be signed today.
 Nothing.
 No matter what they tell you.

-- Absolutely positively do not let them just read you an IEP and hand it over to you at the end to sign.
+- Absolutely positively, do not let them just read you an IEP and hand it to you at the end to sign.
 No way!
 That is directive, not collaborative.
-Table it, and come to the Facebook group for advice.
+Table it, and come to the Forums for advice.

 - Don’t make threats or accept threats.
 I’ve heard it all.
-I’ve heard parents threaten to call lawyers, threaten to file OCR complaints, or call well-connected relatives.
+I’ve heard parents threaten to call lawyers, file OCR complaints, or call well-connected relatives.
 None of it matters.
-Stay child focused.
+Stay child-focused.
 What does your child need?
-Sure, you can always file state complaints or OCR complaints if that is the right course of action.
-You just don’t threaten them with it as it makes you look unprofessional like you don’t have the data to make your case and it will ruin your credibility if you cannot or do not follow through.
-Accept threats: The most common one I hear, “Well, we cannot implement the services in this IEP until you sign this.”
+You can file state or OCR complaints if that is the right course of action.
+You don’t threaten them with it as it makes you look unprofessional, like you don’t have the data to make your case, and it will ruin your credibility if you cannot or do not follow through.
+Accept threats: The most common one I hear is, “Well, we cannot implement the services in this IEP until you sign this.”
 And they’re right.
 But so what?
-Will a few days or weeks truly affect your child’s outcome?
+Will a few days or weeks indeed affect your child’s outcome?
 In the big picture, probably not.

-- Don’t accept crappy parts of the IEP just to get the good parts.
+- Don’t accept crappy parts of the IEP to get the good parts.
 Again, see the item above.
 Look at the big picture.
-Delaying services for a few days or a few weeks likely isn’t going to make a huge difference.
+Delaying services for a few days or weeks likely isn’t make a huge difference.
 And, speak with a local advocate–you can do a partial acceptance of a proposed IEP.
-But you want to make sure that you word your PWN correctly, so get advice first.
+But you want to ensure you word your PWN correctly, so get advice first.

 - Don’t allow yourself to be rushed.
 IDEA does not define the length of an IEP meeting.
 I’d say 90 minutes to 3 hours is probably average.
 If it’s not enough time, you meeting again.
-See number 1 above again–there is nothing that absolutely has to be decided upon today.
+See number 1 above again- nothing has to be decided upon today.

 Is no advice at all.

 As a professional special education advocate, I cannot help you.
-If I get started with you, one hour or one day before your meeting, I will completely overwhelm you.
-This blog is 10 years old and has almost 1400 posts on here.
+If I get started with you one hour or one day before your meeting, I will completely overwhelm you.
+This blog is 12 years old and has almost 700 posts on here.
 Most are about IEPs.